Waziup/WaziCloud/broker/README.md

 WAZIUP Broker
 =============

+The WAZIUP platform uses an internal data broker to manage the data from the sensors and other sources.
-The internal broker is Orion, using a Mongo database and Cygnus as adapter.
+In practice, the data broker is Orion, using a Mongo database and Cygnus as adapter.
+The specification of the broker and data model can be found [here](broker_spec.md).

 Install
 -------